jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
 <p>Gosh, another severely damaged flag part?
-On a fortunate side, this part looks like the first part (starts with "poctf{") and the other part that we found before must be the other part (ends with "}").
+On the fortunate side, this part looks like the first part (starts with "poctf{") and the other part that we found before must be the other part (ends with "}").
 But they are just, too blurry to be legible, almost like some of my students' handwritings (just kidding).</p>

 <p>If you may recall, we had a weird-looking file (<code>$RLLD6JM.pdf</code>) that starts with a questionable string <code>--POCTF{0.5c} --</code>.
 Would that mean anything? </p>